zopyx/plone.datadogmonitoring/README.rst

 Introduction
 ============

-``haufe.requestmonitoring`` implements a detailed request logging functionality on top of the publication events as introduced with Zope 2.12.
+``plone.datadogmonitoring`` implements a detailed request logging functionality on top of the publication events as introduced with Zope 2.12.